rabble/server/README.md

+# video.pio.io

+This is an experimental fork of ipfs.pics to build a kind of video hosting app via ipfs.
+It's mostly just playing with ideas and tech.

 # ipfs.pics
 [ipfs.pics](https://ipfs.pics/) is a open-source and distributed image hosting website.
 It aims to be an alternative to non-libre image hosting websites such as imgur, flickr and others.